kirankumar-Matham96/app-store-react/README.md

-In this project, let's build an **App Store** by applying the concepts we have learned till now.
+In this project, I build an **App Store** by applying the concepts that I have learned till now using ReactJS.

 ### Refer to the image below: